Major investors urge big European banks to stop financing fossil fuels

 ShareAction said the commitment sent a “strong signal” to fossil fuel giants and governments and set a “new minimum level of ambition” for all banks committed to net zero.

-However, it pointed out that the pledge does not including financing to existing companies that have oil and gas expansion plans.
+However, it pointed out that the pledge does not include financing to existing companies that have oil and gas expansion plans.

-In fact, asset financing for new oil and gas represents only 8% of total financing to top oil and gas expanders, the group stressed.
+In fact, asset financing for new oil and gas represents only 8 per cent of total financing to top oil and gas expanders, the group stressed.

-BNP Paribas is the third biggest provider of financing to 50 of the top oil and gas expanders, having provided more than 46 billion US dollars (£37.9 billion) between 2016 and 2021, ShareAction said.
+BNP Paribas is the third biggest provider of financing to 50 of the top oil and gas expanders, having provided more than $46 bn (£37.9 bn) between 2016 and 2021, ShareAction said.

 Credit Agricole is the fourth largest, Societe Generale is the fifth and Deutsche Bank is the sixth.